 In our separating equilibrium, low-quality firms find that rights issues always dominate cash offers.
-But these firms will not necessarily make rights issues because they may find the new investment unattractive.
-The payoff from doing nothing is $w(a - c_H) + c_H + h[w(c_H - c_0)]$ .
-If a rights issue is chosen, the incumbent's payoff in equation (1) must be greater than the payoff from doing nothing; namely, $wb + gc_H > w[gc_H + h(c_H - c_0)]$ .
-Intuitively, this means that, given that a rights issue is an optimal flotation method, the incumbent's gain from the new project (namely, his or her fair share of the NPV and his or her new private benefits) must together overwhelm his or her new expropriation cost and the marginal loss in security benefits by choosing the rights issue rather than doing nothing.
+But these firms will not necessarily make rights issues, since they may find the new investment unattractive.
+The payoff from doing nothing is $w(a-c_H)+c_H+h[w(c_H-c_0)]$ .
+If a rights issue is chosen, the incumbent's payoff in (1) must be greater than his payoff from doing nothing, namely $wb+gc_H>w[gc_H+h(c_H-c_0)]$ .
+Intuitively, this means that, given that a rights issue is an optimal flotation method, the incumbent's gain from the new project (namely, his fair share of the NPV and his new private benefits) must together overwhelm his new expropriation

-&lt;sup>9The choice of floatation method is embedded in the decision between issuing to invest and doing nothing.
-The decision process, based on backward induction, goes as follows: First, controlling
+&lt;sup>9 The choice of floatation method is embedded in the decision between issuing-to-invest and doing nothing.
+The decision process based on backward induction goes as follows.
+First, controlling shareholders/managers identify the optimal floatation method (rights offer versus cash offer) given that an issuance decision is made.
+Second, the remaining decision is simplified as one between issuing-to-invest with the optimal floatation method versus doing nothing (i.e., skipping the new investment).